eComputerTips is reader-supported. When you buy through links on our site, we may earn affiliate commission without any additional cost to you.

 Apart from the above, you should make sure that the laptop you want to use in your college comes with some useful additional features as well.

-In college, you may need to attend a few video lectures or online classes as well.
+In college, you may need to attend a few video lectures or online electrical engineering classes as well.
 You will also need to watch some videos and tutorials on YouTube.

 Therefore, you must make sure that the screen size and the resolution along with an integrated webcam comes with HD features.